tvelden/communities/code/batch-processing/README.txt

 the input file named 'in-norm-dis-hfree-red.txt' into the ${ROOT_PATH}/${FIELD}/data/data1/reduced/

 2. /batch-processing/cluster_analysis_dynamic.sh
+Before running this code, users should make the files in the /code/cluster-analysis/co-authors/infomap_undir

 The codes will generate the citation network, extract the giant component and run clustering over the network.
 All the results will be stored in
 ${ROOT_PATH}${FIELD}/runs/${RUN}/output/network/accumulative${START_YEAR}-${END_YEAR}/citation/